 Check what you must do to travel abroad and return to England, Scotland, Wales or Northern Ireland.

 If you plan to pass through another country to return to the UK, check the travel advice for the country you’re transiting.

 If you’re planning travel to the USA, find out what you need to know about coronavirus there in the Coronavirus section.

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the Foreign, Commonwealth & Development Office (FCDO)’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

-Around 3.8 million British nationals visit the United States every year.
-Most visits are trouble free, but you should take out comprehensive travel and medical insurance before you travel.
+Around 3.8 million British nationals visit the USA every year.
+Most visits are trouble free.

 You should be alert to the dangers of car and street crime.
-See Safety and Security
+See Crime